-To achieve a better and more accurate budgeting and planning process, TMG management decided they needed a solution which would bring all their data together and offer a completely different, innovative set of reporting capabilities, heping them move towards real digital transformation.
+To achieve a better and more accurate budgeting and planning process, TMG management decided they needed a solution that would bring all their data together and offer a completely different, innovative set of reporting capabilities, helping them move towards real digital transformation.

 The Board solution

 “I was constantly being inundated with partners calling up and suggesting I take a look at the Board software!" says Rebecca.
 "My first experience of Board was on a demo over the phone and I was impressed with it straightaway.
 It seemed really innovative and it was new - it felt modern in comparison to a lot of the other systems that we had seen.”
 Rebecca manages a team of 12 management accountants, ensuring that all their inputs are present and that the numbers that they’re providing to the business are relevant, meaningful and validated.

 “That’s one of the real benefits of Board.
 Previously we were spending so much time with the input and the management of the models that we really didn’t have enough time to add value,” says Rebecca.
 “Now as the reporting manager I can add the value by analyzing, reviewing and giving appropriate comments.
 Therefore, we’re completely on top of our numbers.
 Now we have built real structure, routine and familiarity into the reporting process which didn’t exist before.”